irfnd/next-boilerplate/README.md

   ```bash
   cd next-boilerplate-eslint-prettier
   ```
-- You can rename it wherever what you want
+- You can rename it to whatever you want
 - Delete .git folder
 - Reinitialize your git
   ```bash